 When the Metropole Hotel was opened in 1897 in a secluded position overlooking the sea, at the Sandgate end of the Leas in Folkestone, its owners must have been overjoyed.
 They reckoned however without Daniel Baker, the builder who’d been snubbed for the construction work.
 He threw himself into a project to erect an even smarter edifice right next door.
 His pioneering techniques included cavity wall insulation and suspended ceilings.
 While the Metropole got embroiled in disputes with the community, the Grand Mansions emerged as the desirable residential block for gentlemen.
 After converting to hotel status in 1903, it became the fashionable haunt of King Edward VII and his mistress.
 Later, Agatha Christie wrote ‘Murder on the Orient Express’ there.
 The hotel was badly damaged by German shelling in WW2, and in 1975 came close to being demolished by foreign owners who wanted to build flats.
-It was mercifully saved by local man Michael Stainer, who still owns it.
+It was saved by a local man, but closed in 2021.

 Greyfriars Chapel & Gardens

-Rochester’s Guildhall Museum fails every test of a C21 municipal museum.
-It is housed in a Grade 1 listed building that no one has troubled to improve with an inclusive modern entrance unit.
-Its interior still displays original murals and frescoes unobscured by vibrant posters, banners and audio-visual presentations.
+Rochester’s Guildhall Museum fails every test of a modern municipal museum.
+It is housed in a Grade 1 listed building that no one has troubled to improve with a C20 makeover.
+Its interior still displays original murals and frescoes unobscured by vibrant posters, banners, and audio-visual presentations.
 Its displays altogether fail to provide the enhanced accessibility afforded by pitching everything to the minds of 10-year-olds.
 And the messaging does not concern itself with global issues but with the history and culture of the Medway region.
-In short, this Museum will appeal to no one but local residents, county history enthusiasts, visitors from the rest of Britain and international tourists wanting to entertain themselves by learning about the rich nitty-gritty history of Rochester.
+In short, this Museum will appeal to no one but local residents, county history enthusiasts, visitors from the rest of Britain, and international tourists wanting to entertain themselves by learning about the rich nitty-gritty history of Rochester.
 The perpetrators will be no doubt be dealt with in due course.
 Meanwhile, those wanting to witness this spectacle for themselves are advised to pay a visit as soon as possible.